-So, the alarm bleeped bright and early and we grabbed our prepared outfits (super organised, I know) and slapped on some makeup.
+So, the alarm bleeped bright and early and we grabbed our prepared outfits (super organised, I know) and I slapped on some makeup.
 The pick up was prompt and arrived at 04:45.
 I am not sure where half an hour went!?

 Breakfast with Turquaz Balloons

-The minibus drove us to the nearby Turquaz Balloons office, which is also the Kelebek Travel Agency.
+The minibus drove us to the nearby Turquaz Balloons review office, which is also the Kelebek Travel Agency.
 On arrival, we all signed our names and were given a note of who our pilot was to be.
 I think we were divided by language as our trip companions were all English speakers.

-There was a small spread out for breakfast, all wrapped for COVID protection.
+There was a small spread out for breakfast, all wrapped for protection.
 Lots of tea, coffee and some delicious juices were on offer, alongside baked goodies and fruit.
 I was nervous about drinking too much liquid but luckily, there was a bathroom down the hall for all those last-minute worriers like us.
 We tucked in, grateful for the sweet, sugary treats and their awakening powers.

 We arrived balloon-side while it was still dark.
 Everyone clamoured to get their photos, some people lending their phones as torches whilst others snapped away.
 The balloon was being filled with huge fans, readying it for the flames that came soon after.
 It was almost too quick, that it went from the ground to upright.
 Blink and you miss it.

 Our group was made up of just four couples, and in turn, we climbed a small step ladder into our respective corners.
-We had plenty of space and I basked in the intense jets of fire, as Mr Fluskey cowered away, no feeling the need to warm up like I always do.
+We had plenty of space and I basked in the intense jets of fire, as Mr Fluskey cowered away, not feeling the need to warm up like I always do.

 The kind staff of Turquaz Balloons offered to take photos as the balloon above warmed and began to take the strain of the basket.
-We were an inch or two from the ground when I worried I would float off without my phone, but clearly they knew better and I had it back with me, seconds before we really took off.
+We were an inch or two from the ground when I worried it would float off without my phone, but clearly they knew better and I had it back with me, seconds before we really took off.